Square Root of a Negative Number

 To solve this problem, we'll follow these steps:

-• Step 1: Recognize what finding a square root means
+• Step 1: Understand the definition of a square root.

-• Step 3: Verify the square root by calculation
+• Step 3: Verify this integer meets the required condition.

 Now, let's work through each step: